andry81-devops/github-accum-stats/README.md

 **Features of a standalone content cache repository**:

-* Can be extracted content not related to a specific repository or related to multiple repositories from a target repository.
+* Can extract content not related to a specific repository or related to multiple repositories from a target repository.

 * Extracted content can be updated separately from a target repository.
 For example, after a release commit into a target repository.